• SCVO

 Women’s Aid South Lanarkshire and East Renfrewshire (WASLER) have delivered domestic abuse services across South Lanarkshire for more than 30 years.
 We provide an outstanding level of service provision to support the needs of women, children and young people who have experienced, or are presently experiencing domestic abuse.

-We are seeking to recruit a suitably experienced, qualified and skilled woman to fulfil the role of Specialist Worker within our Refuge team.
+We are seeking to recruit a suitably experienced woman to fulfil the role of Property and Maintenance Worker

-What is on offer for the Refuge Support Worker?
+What is on offer for the Property and Maintenance Worker?

 • 25 days annual leave per annum